 With most sourcing agencies you’re forced to choose between a China-based company without Western staff or a locally based company working remotely and without the ability to regularly visit factories.

 At Sphere Resources, you get the best of both worlds.
-We are based in the heart of Chinese manufacturing with headquarters in Dongguan, Guangdong and are also led by our Australian CEO, Sam Clay, who lives in China.
+Our office is located in the heart of Chinese manufacturing with headquarters in Dongguan, Guangdong and are also led by our Australian CEO, Sam Clay, who lives in China.
 Sam oversees a team of local Chinese, highly experienced and well-connected with suppliers and manufacturers, as well as American marketing and sales staff.

 Customer service is at the core of what we do.
 We provide highly customized service according to your needs.
 Our goal is to add value to your organization everywhere we can.
 This is why we offer so many complimentary support services and go above and beyond when negotiating terms on your behalf.